Algerian Green Dam: Problems, criticism

-A scientific study published in 2021 concluded that parts of the Algerian Green Dam are deteriorating for several reasons and concluded that current planning to restore the Green Dam should diversify approaches.
+In 2021, a scientific study published its findings on the Algerian Green Dam, which highlighted several reasons for its deterioration.
+The study concluded that current planning to restore the Green Dam should diversify approaches to address these issues.

-A study titled Monitoring the Spatiotemporal Evolution of the Green Dam in Djelfa Province, Algeria (published in 2021) examined Land degradation and desertification (LDD) changes and their effect on the Moudjbara plantations during the last 47 years (from 1972 to 2019).
-Using freely available data (Landsat imagery) and geographic information systems the study found that the green dam project had been effective for a few years but, after this period, pine plantations underwent a considerable deterioration.
+The study, titled "Monitoring the Spatiotemporal Evolution of the Green Dam in Djelfa Province, Algeria," examined changes in land degradation and desertification (LDD) and their impact on Moudjbara plantations from 1972 to 2019.
+Using freely available data such as Landsat imagery and geographic information systems, the study found that while the Green Dam project was effective for a few years, pine plantations underwent significant deterioration afterwards.

 The degradation was attributed to forest clearing, livestock overgrazing, and the proliferation of the pine caterpillar processionary.

 These factors have destroyed much of the reforestation.
 The study predicted that, should the degradation continue at the same rate, the green dam project will disappear during the next few decades, in the analyzed region.

 For effective control of LDD in Algeria, the study concluded that, in order to move the project forward successfully: